Geo-location routing

 Yes.
 BYOK routes still go through the vendor’s region tag, so they’re filtered the same way as managed credentials.

 The customer blocklist targets customer_id + provider + model combinations.
 Geo-location routing targets the vendor’s location and applies to every request from the org, regardless of customer.
-They run independently - a request must pass both.
+They run independently, and a request must pass both.

 On Provider terms.
 The table is the source of truth for what tokens match which vendor.